seppwc/tealeaf/packages/tokens/README.md

 Box shadows are reguarly used in modern web design to aid providing visual heirarcy and depth within a page.

-TealUI provides a curated collection of box shadows which have had inspiration drawn from my design systems and sites.
+Tealeaf provides a curated collection of box shadows which have had inspiration drawn from my design systems and sites.

 token naming format goes as follows